 Ph.D., New York University; B.F.A, M.S.W., University of Michigan

-She is the recipient of the Robert Moore Award for Excellence in Scholarship from New York University, a New Investigator Award from the National Institute of Mental Health, an Outstanding Doctoral Dissertation of the Year Honorable Mention from the Society for Social Work and Research (SSWR), and a Ruth L. Kirschstein National Research Service Award from the National Institute of Mental Health.
+She is the recipient of the Robert Moore Award for Excellence in Scholarship from New York University, an Outstanding Doctoral Dissertation of the Year Honorable Mention from the Society for Social Work and Research (SSWR), and both a New Investigator Award and a F31 National Research Service Award from the National Institute of Mental Health.

 Clinical Social Work: Mental Health

 Cantor, J. & Tiderington, E. (2022).
 The promise of service-enriched, hotel-based housing as an alternative to congregate shelters for high-need persons experiencing homelessness.
 JAMA Network Open, 5(7):e2223895. doi:10.1001/jamanetworkopen.2022.23895